holochain/sim1h/README.md

 For well written zomes and the standard conductor software this works fine.

-Zomes always validate data locally before it is commited to the local source chain so it is safe in the sense that honest nodes will always send valid data.
+Zomes always validate data locally before committing it to the local source chain so it is safe in the sense that honest nodes will always send valid data.

 As long as every node with AWS credentials runs up-to-date conductors and zomes